 Guidelines and Requirements

 Three winners in each country will receive the equivalent in their currency of US$100 and all three will be entered in the international completion.
-First prize in the international competition is US$600.
-Second prize is US$400.
-(In 2013 there were no international winners.)
+First prize in the international competition is US$500.
+Second prize is US$200.

 All winners will receive an official GTTP certificate acknowledging their achievement.